 Most sellers are really only trying to get what their property is worth, and most buyers are only willing to pay what its real value is.
-Many people in such a transaction are motivated by money.
-The person representing the seller, wants to get a sale as they get a percentage of the sale.
+Some people in such a transaction are only motivated by money.
+The person representing the seller wants to get a sale as they get a percentage of the sale.
 So where does that leave the buyer?

-Traditionally it has been a builder or architect who was relied upon to walk through a property and see if it was what the prospective buyer wanted.
-But times have changed.
+Traditionally it had been a builder or architect who was relied upon to walk through a new and sometimes used property, and see if it was what the prospective buyer was expecting.
+Many decades later traditions have changed.

-In the Australian Capital Territory it was legislated to make it compulsory to have all houses that were being sold to have a building inspection.
-That inspection is to find out if the property is really what is being claimed.
+In the Australian Capital Territory it was legislated to make it compulsory to have all houses that were being sold to have a building inspection done by the seller.
+That inspection was to find out if the property is really what is being claimed.

 How The Inspection Occurs

 Timber is also checked for sagging, and it also changes as it loses moisture.
-It will also bend under pressure.
-You will often see a roof sagging.
+It will also deflect (bend) under pressure.
+You will sometimes see a roof sagging.
 The inspector cannot predict what the roof will do but he can report what he sees with no other evaluation, other than it may or may not need a more informed opinion.

-We also check most appliances.
-Do they work or not.
+We check many appliances and fittings.
+Do they work or not?
 We cannot say if they work well or not.
-But we can test if they warm up or not turn on.
+But we can test if they warm up, or not turn on.
 We can check the electrical points.
 Do they work when turned on?
 Not all will in some old houses.
-Does the hot water work.
+Does the hot water work?
 The air-conditioning, does it turn on?
-Does it heat, and so on.
 We do not check washing machines, driers or dishwashers.
 The client needs to do that upon his house visit.
 We also do not test security alarms, NBN, farm pumps, solar panels or septic tanks.
 These are specialist’s inspections and we encourage them all.
 The same for swimming pools.